XinyueZhangHust/CSISL/README.md

 ```
 If you want to evaluate the model after training, add `--test_only`.

-The PTH file required for the test can be obtained here (https://www.alipan.com/s/XPbZ2hAiWow).
+The trained .pth file is available in the ./checkpoints directory.